Table of Contents

 Stage 3: Propagate Bounds Across The Ladder

 Local floors and ceilings are not enough.
-If tier 3 has a floor of £40, then tiers above it must also be at least £40 if the ladder is non-decreasing.
-If tier 2 has a ceiling of £35, then tiers below it must not exceed £35.
+If level 3 has a floor of £40, then levels above it must also be at least £40 if the ladder is non-decreasing.
+If level 2 has a ceiling of £35, then levels below it must not exceed £35.

 So the system converts local bounds into cumulative bounds:

-The final sequence is clipped into those cumulative bounds and checked for monotonicity again.
+The smoothed sequence is clipped into those cumulative bounds and checked for monotonicity again.

-In edge cases, the constraints cannot all be satisfied at once.
+In some edge cases, the constraints cannot all be satisfied at once.
 When that happens, the system prioritises commercial safety over marginal expected-value gains.
-That is the right trade-off.
 It is better to leave a little revenue on the table than serve an incoherent or rule-violating ladder.

 The Weighting Dial